 Dedicating time to explore your thoughts and feelings with the help of a professional can be rewarding and helpful.
 The process of finding someone who is a good match for you, however, may be daunting.
 Just as you may not connect with everyone you meet at work, or at a party, the same can be true when meeting with a therapist.
 Given the nature of a therapeutic relationship, it makes sense to devote energy to this process so that you can feel confident and comfortable as you embark on your work together.
 And, as you guessed, Go Ask Alice! does indeed have some questions you can review.

 In the Emotional Health section of the Go Ask Alice! archives, you can find lots of information that might help you refine what you might like to explore with your future therapist.
-In addition, Finding low-cost counseling has a brief list of things you could consider when you meet potentials, with a focus on low-cost counseling options.
+In addition, Finding low-cost counseling has a brief list of things you could consider when you meet potential mental health professionals, with a focus on low-cost counseling options.
 This might be useful in case you decide to pay out-of-pocket or just want a longer list of therapists to try out.
 If you have an established relationship with a health care provider, you could also ask for their recommendations.
-Finally, you do a little research online and learn about a clinician's background, education, and special areas of expertise before meeting with them.
+Finally, you can do a little research online and learn about a clinician's background, education, and special areas of expertise before meeting with them.

 - Are they certified or credentialed by any professional programs or associations?